mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

  * @emits `RESERVED`
  */
 public async reserve(slotInput: SlotInput): Promise<ReserveOutput> {
  this.validateInputData(slotInput, true);
  const { slotId, hostName } = slotInput;

  const slot = await this.loadSlot(slotId);
  const { slotStatus, timeSlot } = slot;
  const { startTime } = timeSlot;
  if (slotStatus !== 'OPEN') throw new ReservationConditionsNotMetError(slotStatus);

  // We do the verification code stuff before committing to the transaction const verificationCode = await this.getVerificationCode(slotId);
  if (!verificationCode) throw new FailedGettingVerificationCodeError('Bad status received!');

  const newStatus = 'RESERVED';

  await this.updateSlot(
  {
  ...slot,
  hostName: hostName || ''
  },
  newStatus
  );

  const event = new ReservedEvent({
  event: {
  eventName: newStatus,
  slotId,
  slotStatus: newStatus,
  hostName,
  startTime
  },
  eventBusName: this.domainBusName,
  metadataConfig: this.metadataConfig
  });

  await this.emitEvents(event);

  return {
  code: verificationCode
  };
 }
 ```

 Because this one has to take in a user's input data it becomes very important that we validate the input and sanitize it.
 That becomes the first thing we do.

-Next, we load the slot data for the requested slot, destructure the data for use, verify that the slot status is correct or else we throw an error.
+Next, we load the slot data for the requested slot, destructure the data for use, and verify that the slot status is correct or else we throw an error.
 Then we get a verification code using a private method that will get it from an external service in another (sub)domain.
 If something goes awry, we throw an error.

 Now it's just the home stretch: Update the slot with the correct shape and data, build a `ReservedEvent` and emit it to our domain.
-Finally, return the `ReserveOutput` object with the verification code we received so that the user can jot it down and use it when the time comes to check in.
+Finally, return the `ReserveOutput` object with the verification code we received so that the user can jot it down and use it when the time comes to check-in.